After teaching kindergarten at a Catholic school for many years, I entered the business world and dealt with the bitchiest of bitchy bosses.

 As the nice person at work, I was now being called on to do tasks outside my job description because the nice employee never says no and never makes waves.
 I learned quickly nice is not the designation you want in the business world.

-Whenever I had a meeting with Jennifer, she always had a call to take, a meeting to attend, a document to read.
+Whenever I had a meeting with Jennifer, she always had a call to take, a meeting to attend, and a document to read.
 I felt rushed—a low priority in her hectic world.
-Now I know not to take that treatment from a boss.
+Now, I know not to take that treatment from a boss.
 When we have a scheduled meeting, I expect her full attention.
 If she's distracted, I politely but firmly state: “You seem preoccupied.
 Do we need to set up another meeting when you can focus fully on what I'm saying?”

 The Jennifers of the business world are not deliberately out to get you.
 You're just collateral damage as they rise to the top.
 Contrary to what you may think, Jennifers don't feel good about themselves.
 They belittle others because they need to feel smarter and stronger.
 Their bitchy behavior masks their insecurity.

-Final Thoughts on Dealing With Bitchy Co-Workers in the Business World
+Final Thoughts on Dealing With a Bitchy Boss

-A bitchy woman in the business world has a whole arsenal to strengthen her position and weaken yours.
-You don't want to become like her—emulating her malicious behavior— because, ultimately, the bitchy woman is a sad, pathetic, and insecure person who bolsters herself by putting you down.
+A bitchy boss has a whole arsenal to strengthen her position and weaken yours.
+You don't want to become like her—emulating her malicious behavior— because, ultimately, the bitchy boss is a sad, pathetic, and insecure person who bolsters herself by putting others down.
 You do, however, need to recognize, understand, and counteract her machinations.
 Staying calm and unemotional is your best defense.
 If she does not get a rise from you, she will move on to her next victim.
 If her bitchy behavior is too oppressive, find another job where you're appreciated and your talents can shine.
 You'll be glad you did!